MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-agent-experience.md

 - **Download audio**: Download an .mp4 audio file of the complete conversation.
 - **Speed**: From the dropdown menu, select the playback speed of the conversation, whether slower or faster. **Normal** is the default, and is the speed in which the conversation was recorded.
 - **Conversation scroll bar**: Move the scroll bar to any point of the conversation, or listen to it from beginning to end.
 When you select a location in the recording visualization, the transcript also moves to same place in the conversation.
 - **Sentiment**: Colors and emojis help you quickly analyze the sentiment of the conversation.
-Green equals positive sentiment, red equals negative sentiment, and grey equals neutral sentiment.
+Green indicates positive sentiment, red indicates negative sentiment, and grey indicates neutral sentiment.

 **Transcript**